srid/naivete-me/src/pages/content.md

-### Naively open and sincere

-The usual modus operandi when investigating feelings is to be closed (and cunning), by predicting a particular way of doing it and framing oneself in that closed fashion.
-Since this is the only moment there is — and the future cannot be predestined — one might as well remain open (be naively open) to whatever pops up.
-Stay fascinatedly curious as to how this moment will unfold: whenever one is no longer feeling good, one can look at **whatever** that is, without needing to maintain a premonition about it.

-The openness of naiveté acts to counteract the self-centered outlook of the identity.

 ### One is both likeable and liking

 Most people do not like themselves due to felt inequity and imparity of their social identity.
 To be naive means one likes oneself (one is likeable) as a human being (regardless of the social identity) which necessarily also means that one likes one's fellow human being (regardless of 'who' they think/feel themselves to be) bar none.
 The "bar none" is important, because there's no favouritism (no distinction by status/ class/ age/ gender etc.).
 It is a reliably sweet way of going about life!